 1. Cross The Missouri River

 After you get to the Nebraska side, hike the trails in the woods for a further adventure.
-Then have lunch or dinner at the Grand Cafe, which is not far from the bridge.
+Then, have lunch or dinner at the Grand Cafe not far from the bridge.

-If you happen to go there in summer, go down to the river for a swim.
+If you go there in summer, go down to the river for a swim.
 And then relax at the small beach while enjoying the scenic views of the Missouri River.